Around Quarry Park

 Nature lovers will enjoy the nearby islands of Ramsey and Skomer, and there are many areas managed by the National Trust and Pembrokeshire Coast National Park, such as Bosherston Lily Ponds, Barafundle Bay and Colby Woodland Gardens.
 Llysyfran Country Park is managed by Welsh Water and offers walking, fishing and nature spotting (closed until 2021 due to refurbishments and site development).

 For history, the birthplace of Henry Tudor is only 30 minutes drive away at Pembroke Castle, and there are nearby castles at Carew, Manorbier, Llawhaden and Haverfordwest to name a few.
-Quarry Park is in the parish of Wiston which has its own motte and bailey castle.
+Quarry Park is in the parish of Wiston which has its own motte and bailey ruin.
 Picton Castle and Slebech Park (on the banks of the Cleddau river) are only a stone's throw away.

 The county town of Haverfordwest (10 minutes drive) has shopping, a leisure centre, sports facilities and cinema.
 Narberth (10 minutes drive) is a bastion of independent shopping with classy clothes, jewellery, art and gift shops, as well as bespoke purveyors of vintage clothes, gin and gelato.
 Both towns host live music, food festivals, carnivals and events throughout the year.